maueroats/teaching/content/ap-cs/haskell/ghci-details.md

     • In the first argument of ‘putStrLn’, namely ‘w’ In the expression: putStrLn w
       In an equation for ‘it’: it = putStrLn w

-##  Repl.it requires a main method

-The particular interpreter repl.it requires that you have a main method.
-Write a simple one and then type your tests in the interactions pane.

-    main = do putStrLn "Loaded"